cfengine/documentation/guide/latest-release/supported-platforms.markdown

 | SLES 	| 11* 	| x86-64   |
 | Ubuntu 	| 10.04, 12.04 	| x86-64   |

+\* These packages will be available at a later date

 ## Hosts ##

 Any host can be a policy server in Community installations of CFEngine.